microsoft/vscode-docs/api/extension-capabilities/extending-workbench.md

 # Extending Workbench

-As described in the [Principles and Patterns](../references/principle-and-patterns.md) topic, we do not provide access to the underlying DOM to extension writers.
+As described in the [Principles and Patterns](../references/principle-and-patterns) topic, we do not provide access to the underlying DOM to extension writers.
 In this section, we will describe the workbench UI components that are extensible.

-VS Code Workbench consists of different areas as shown in the picture:
+The VS Code workbench consists of different parts as shown in the picture:

 ![workbench](./images/extending-workbench/hero.png)